DhruvKinger/Dream11/README.md

-# Rudhir-A-BDMS
+# Dream11
-It is a project under which diff donors can register and with their address we can tell them you should donate your blood at these banks.Adding on Users who need blood don't require to register then can easily view the stock available for specific blood and can get it through the help of Organizations.Also diff Hospitals can register here and can have blood stock updated.
-Admin Update camps that are going to take place and these can be viewed by everyone.
+It is a project under which diff users can register after filling in some details and can create their team of upcoming International Cricket Match who them think will perform in next match.They have to choose mix players from both the teams and some validations are set according to which their team selection will be done.Once fixed no of users are created the user cann't create team for that amtch.After the match Admin Updates points of the players on the basis of their performance.User with maximum points will win the competition.

 #### Website's Home Page:
 ![](https://github.com/DhruvKinger/Dream11/blob/master/Forgithub/Screenshot%20(531).png)